Differential forms on log canonical spaces in positive characteristic: Residues and restriction on dlt surfaces

 \subsection{Proof of \cref{restr}}

 The proof of \cref{restr} is analogous to the proof of \cref{res}, hence we will only provide an outline, with most details omitted.
+To begin with, if $(X, D)$ is snc then sequence~\labelcref{restr seq} reads

-To begin with, by pushing forward the $m$-th symmetric power of the restriction map on $\snc{(X, D)}$, we obtain a map
+and this exists by~\cite[2.3(c)]{EV92}.
+In particular, we already have $\restr_P$ and its $m$-th symmetric power on the snc locus $\snc{(X, D)}$.
+Pushing forward this symmetric power to all of $X$, we obtain a map